loniceraLeo/websocket-go/readme.md

 # Websocket-go

-This is a brand new implementation of websocket-protocol for golang.It encapsulates serverl functions to make things easier.
+This is a brand new implementation of websocket-protocol for golang.It encapsulates several functions to make things easier.

 ## Download